← bOpen.ai

 Development agents, skills, hooks, and commands for Claude Code workflows

-[ 23 AGENTS ][ 30 SKILLS ]
+[ 31 AGENTS ][ 53 SKILLS ]

 ACTIVE_SKILL

-SKILL: benchmark-skills
+SKILL: agent-auditor

 INPUT_SOURCE: BOPEN_TOOLS